 The next thing you need to do is describe the purpose of your email just like we did in the plain text template above.

-After you are done with the introductory part, it’s now time to add some helpful content to your eCommerce email design.
+After you finish the introductory part, it’s time to add some helpful content to your eCommerce email design.

-Since hybrid templates also contain HTML elements, you can leverage some images to get your point across more efficiently.
+Since hybrid templates also contain HTML elements, you can leverage some images to communicate your point more efficiently.

 If there’s a dynamic element here, like in an abandoned cart, you may add them to pull those products dynamically.